-Defeated leader of Malaysia and his wife barred from leaving country
+Former Malaysian leader and his wife are barred from leaving country

 -

-Defeated leader of Malaysia and his wife barred from leaving country
+Former Malaysian leader and his wife are barred from leaving country

 Malaysia’s former scandal-ridden Prime Minister Najib Razak and his wife have been barred from leaving the country, immigration officials have said.